-If I offered you a bet on the Golden State Warriors to win the NBA Finals at a +500 price, would you take that bet?
+Suppose the Buffalo Bills made it to the Super Bowl and I offered you a bet on the Bills to win the Super Bowl at a +500 price.
+Would you take that bet?
 Of course.
 But how much would you bet?
-Given that the Warriors have about a 50% chance of winning the NBA Finals, the bet’s expected value is about 200% (.5*5+.5*-1).
+Given that the Bills would have about a 50% chance of winning the Super Bowl in this scenario, the bet has a positive expected value of about 200% (.5*5+.5*-1).

-If you were solely trying to maximize your expected value without regard to your bankroll, you’d mortgage your house, withdraw all your savings, and back up the truck on this bet.
+If your strategy is solely trying to maximize your expected value without thinking about bankroll management, you’d mortgage your house, withdraw all your savings, and back up the truck on this bet.
 If I kept offering you bets like this each week, you’d keep doing the same thing.
 While you’d maximize your expected value betting like this, you’d go broke rather quickly.
 All it takes is the bet losing once.

 So if it isn’t Expected Value that we should be maximizing, what should our focus should be?
 Expected Bankroll Growth.
 I won’t go into all the nerdy details on this, but this is what the Kelly Criterion is all about – maximizing geometric mean instead of arithmetic mean.
 The way to maximize bankroll growth is to maximize the Expected Value of the logarithm of wealth.
 When people talk about overbetting your bankroll, they’re referring to betting a percentage of your bankroll that will not optimize your bankroll growth.